syne-tune/syne-tune/docs/source/schedulers.rst

   cubically with the number of observations, and decision making can become very slow for too many trials.
 Whenever there are more than ``max_size_data_for_model`` observations, the dataset is downsampled to this size.
-This is done by retaining the best observations, and otherwise sampling at random.
-Defaults to :const:`~syne_tune.optimizer.schedulers.searchers.bayesopt.tuning_algorithms.defaults.DEFAULT_MAX_SIZE_DATA_FOR_MODEL`.
+Here, ``max_size_data_for_model * max_size_top_fraction`` of the entries correspond to the cases with the best metric values, while the remaining entries are drawn at random (without replacement) from all other cases.
+  Defaults to
+  :const:`~syne_tune.optimizer.schedulers.searchers.bayesopt.tuning_algorithms.defaults.DEFAULT_MAX_SIZE_DATA_FOR_MODEL`.
 * ``opt_skip_init_length``, ``opt_skip_period``: Refitting the GP
   hyperparameters in each round can become expensive, especially when the